Shariful4447/Shariful4447/README.md

     </tr>
     <tr>
       <td><a href="https://shariful4447.github.io/Assignment-2-Gamer-Zone/" target="_blank">Gamer Zone FrontEnd Design</td>
-      <td>Making a Game portal for where people can see the game details also buy and sell game profiles.</td>
+      <td>Making a Game portal for where people can see the game details also buy and sell game profiles with highest Security.</td>
       <td>Gets Highest grades on performance</td>
     </tr>